Hotel Eyjafjallajökull: 16 double / twin en-suite rooms and two single en-suite rooms, in a separate wing close to the restaurant/service building.

 Cottages three sizes:

 - Five 4-person C-category cottages (40 m2 / 430 ft2) with two bedrooms, living room, bathroom, microwave and television.
-There is a sofa bed in the living room.
+There is also a sofa bed in the living room.

 - Nine 3-person A-category cabins (15 m2 / 161 ft2) with sleeping and cooking facilities in the same room (two beds and one bunk).
 Bathroom.